 Ok, so how do I get this Climate Action Incentive?

-I don’t live in Manitoba, Ontario, Saskatchewan or New Brunswick; why am I not getting this tax credit?
+I don’t live in Manitoba, Ontario, Saskatchewan or Alberta; why am I not getting this tax credit

 Residents of other provinces will not be charged the fuel charge and will therefore not be eligible for the Climate Action Incentive.
-This is because they either already have a provincial carbon tax (Alberta and British Columbia) or their provincial governments are working on a carbon pollution pricing system that meets the federal standard.
+This is because they either already have a provincial carbon tax or their provincial governments are working on a carbon pollution pricing system that meets the federal standard.

 So how much can I expect to get back when I file?